monsoonmaelstrom/book2/book2.md

 His eyes flick to mine and see the urgency there.

-“Okay,” he says, shoving my pack into my arms.
+“Okay,” he responds, shoving my pack into my arms.
 “Everyone up,” he calls out to the others.
 “We’re going now.
 No magic and everyone is running.”

 I let out a sigh of relief, which quickly dies when I hear someone, I think Henry, ask, “Where’s Lisette?”